dellow/Web-Framework/README.md

 > __Please note:__ `watch` will minify CSS and JS.

-<a name="server"></a>
+<a name="sync"></a>
-## Server
+## Sync
-You can launch the built in web server with BrowserSync simply by running `gulp server`.
-This will provide a local and external address to test your apps in sync with other browsers. `gulp server` will automatically look for changes in the following files: `.html`, `.php`, `.css`, `.js`, any images in the image folder and run the respective tasks on them.
+Like `watch` BrowserSync will compile `.scss`, `.js` and `.hbs` files automatically simply by running `gulp sync`.
+This will also provide a local and external address to test your app in sync with other browsers. `gulp sync` will automatically look for changes in `.html` and `.php` files and also the build `.css` and `.js` files and then reload all connected browsers.

-The tasks that are run in the `server` task are:
+The tasks that are run in the `sync` task are:
-- Browserify (On .js and .hbs files)
+- Browserify (On .js and .hbs files under the `app` directory)
 - Compass (On .scss files)

-The `gulp server` command takes an optional parameter to provide a proxy URL, for example: `gulp server --url http://vagrant.dev/` (you must supply the root domain, i.e. no sub folders).
-If this is supplied you files will be served through a proxy.
-This means you could serve a local environment such as Vagrant on a local network without any additional changes to local environment (in Vagrant's case, the .Vagrantfile).
+The `gulp sync` command takes an optional parameter to provide a proxy URL, for example: `gulp sync --url vagrant.dev` (you must supply the root domain, i.e. no sub folders).
+If this is supplied your files will be served through a proxy.
+This means you could serve a local environment such as Vagrant on a local network without any additional changes to the local environment (in Vagrant's case, the .Vagrantfile).
 If the URL parameter is not provided, files from the `./src` directory will be served instead.

+By default `gulp sync` will also use the xip.io service for Wildcard DNS.
+This means you can use font services like fonts.com and typekit.com locally.
+You can disable xip.io by providing the `--xip=false` parameter e.g. `gulp sync --xip=false`.

-> __Please note:__ `server` will minify CSS and JS.
+> __Please note:__ `sync` will minify CSS and JS.

+> __Please note:__ xip.io is blocked on some routers (BT for one for UK developers).
+You will need to use an alternative DNS address in this case.
+Google provide 8.8.8.8 and/or 8.8.4.4 for this purpose.

 <a name="pagespeed"></a>
 ## PageSpeed (Extended)